 Osborne is married, and he and his wife, Julie, have two daughters - Addison and Leanna, and a son - R.J.

-Jonathan Riddle is in his second season as a member of the Union baseball coaching staff.
+Jonathan Riddle is in his third season as a member of the Union baseball coaching staff.

 Riddle was a five-year member of the Bulldogs as a catcher, playing for Union from 2008-12.
 For his career, he batted .292 with five doubles and 34 RBs.
 He threw out a total of 17 would-be base stealers and had a career fielding percentage of .984.